alterNERDtive/EDDiscovery-wiki/Using-voice-packs.md

 See the [[action help|Using Actions]] for a document describing what the functions mean.

-Hitting F8 (if you have the keypack) or using the Edit Add-On menu option brings up the Action editor.
-At the bottom left, ensure you have the voice pack selected:
+Use the Add-ons | Edit Add-on Action Files to bring up a menu showing the packs installed.
+Hit Edit on the voice pack to edit the file (ensure you have installed it first!):

 ![](http://i.imgur.com/9bd7jql.png)